-With the discovery of the varroa mites becoming resistant to synthetic (or man-made) chemical treatments, this fact has prompted the kiwimana team to look at alternative treatment methods to keep our Bees alive.
-We found this new tool for applying Oxalic-Acid crystals, and the kiwimana team are really excited to introduce you to – the “Kiwi Oxalic Acid Vaporizer” !
+With the discovery that the varroa mites are resistant to synthetic (or man-made) chemical treatments, this has prompted the kiwimana team to look at alternative or organic, treatment methods to keep our Bees alive.
+We found this new tool for applying Oxalic-Acid crystals, and the kiwimana team are really excited to introduce you to – the kiwi made and designed “Kiwi Oxalic Acid Vaporizer” !

-The “Kiwi Oxalic Acid Vaporizer” is a vaporizer-unit which heats-up.
-You place the Oxalic-Acid crystals in the head of the vaporiser unit and the fumes are formed from the heat-exchange.
+The “Kiwi Oxalic Acid Vaporizer” is a vaporizer-unit which, when connected to a power-source, heats-up.
+Oxalic-Acid crystals are placed in the head of the vaporiser unit then from the heat-exchange, fumes are formed.

-The fumes, or smoke, create a kind of ‘dust' which kills the mites by disabling their ability to feed on the bees and they die.
+The fumes, or smoke, create a kind of ‘dust particles’ which kills the mites, by what is still yet to be exactly established in research, but believed to disable the mites ability (paralysis) to feed on the bees and they die.

 The Benefits of A Oxalic acid vaporizer